-The HR Technology marketplace has really been a fluid conversation as the pandemic has really forced almost every organization to either go to a remote workforce environment to leverage new technologies or come up with new strategies overnight.
-The key trend overall right now is that employers are still leveraging their existing technologies for maximum optimization, however there are clients who want to look forward and evaluate new strategies and new technologies, if applicable.
+The HR Technology marketplace has been a fluid conversation as the pandemic has forced almost every organization to either go to a remote workforce environment to leverage new technologies or come up with new strategies overnight.
+The key trend right now is that employers are still leveraging their existing technologies for maximum optimization, however there are clients who want to look forward and evaluate new strategies and new technologies, if applicable.

 One of the most important trends that we’re seeing in the face of talent management is career planning.
 It’s going to fall into a lot of different buckets because there are so many moving pieces.
 There are vendors who have insights and abilities to zoom in on a more passive career planning approach where you’re able to pinpoint some of the softer skills that may or may not exist in your employee base.